ONF (band)

-Since their debut, ONF has since released a studio album, a repackaged album, seven extended plays, and two Japanese singles following their Japanese debut on August 1, 2018.

 History

 Formation and pre-debut activities

-Prior to joining WM Entertainment, U was a trainee at JYP Entertainment, while MK was a trainee at Starship Entertainment.
-In 2015, MK participated in Mnet and Starship Entertainment's survival program No.Mercy but was eliminated during episode 7.
+Prior to joining WM Entertainment, U was a trainee at JYP Entertainment, while Minkyun was a trainee at Starship Entertainment.
+In 2015, Minkyun participated in Mnet and Starship Entertainment's survival program No.Mercy but was eliminated during episode 7.
 During the group's first showcase, Laun revealed that he was a trainee at Big Hit Entertainment and used to train together with boy group BTS.
 All seven members were eventually introduced as WM Boys, and had their first appearance as B1A4's backup dancers at the 2016 Dream Concert in Seoul.
-In addition, members J-Us, Laun and Wyatt made a cameo appearance in labelmate B1A4's mini drama VCR "The Class", while E-Tion and Wyatt appeared in another B1A4 VCR called "Feeling".
-Hyojin, E-Tion, J-Us and Wyatt were featured as dancers in the Korean version of the web drama Loss:Time:Life.
+In addition, members Seungjun, Laun and Wyatt made a cameo appearance in labelmate B1A4's mini drama VCR "The Class", while E-Tion and Wyatt appeared in another B1A4 VCR called "Feeling".
+Hyojin, E-Tion, Seungjun and Wyatt were featured as dancers in the Korean version of the web drama Loss:Time:Life.
 On May 25, 2017, all of the members of WM Boys attended IDOLCON (아이돌콘) and performed "Original", a B-side track from their upcoming debut extended play.